Land categorisation and the land management framework

 Each land category is determined by various criteria as outlined in the Local Land Services Act 2013 (see Table 1 below).

 Can I change the category of my land?

-Landholders can apply for a review of categories on their land and it may be possible in certain circumstances to re-categorise:
+You can apply for a review of categories on your land and it may be possible in certain circumstances to re-categorise:

 - if land was lawfully cleared between 1990 and the commencement of the new Land Management Framework (25 August 2017)

 - if land has been cleared in accordance with a private vegetation plan, or development consent or approval

 - after applying the Continuing Use, Equity and Farm Plan parts of the Land Management (Native Vegetation) Code, or

 - if land identified as Old Growth or Rainforest has been assessed by as not meeting the criteria for those communities.